 The Board of Trustees shall include two advisory voting student members; one from Las Positas College and one from Chabot College.
 The term of office shall be one year commencing May 15.

-The student members shall be enrolled in and maintain a minimum of five (5) semester units, or its equivalent, in the district at the time of appointment and throughout the term of service.
-The student members are not required to give unemployment with the district.
-The students shall maintain good academic and disciplinary standing with cumulative grade point averages of 2.0 or better.
+A student members shall be enrolled in and maintain a minimum of five (5) semester units, or its equivalent, in the district at the time of appointment and throughout the term of service.
+A student members are not required to give unemployment with the district.
+A students shall maintain good academic and disciplinary standing with cumulative grade point averages of 2.0 or better.
+The district shall not impose eligibility requirements more stringent than those set forth in Education Code Section 72023.5.

-The student members shall be seated with the Board of Trustees during the open session portion of meetings and shall be recognized as full members of the Board at meetings.
-The student members are entitled to participate in discussion of issues and receive all materials presented to members of the Board, except for issues and items discussed in closed session.
-The student members shall have the privilege to cast an advisory vote immediately before the regular members of the Board cast votes.
-The student member’s advisory vote shall not be included in determining the vote required to carry any measure before the Board.
+A student member shall be seated with the Board of Trustees during the open session portion of meetings and shall be recognized as full members of the Board at meetings.
+A student member is entitled to participate in discussion of issues and receive all materials presented to members of the Board, except for issues and items discussed in closed session.
+A student member shall have the privilege to cast an advisory vote immediately before the regular members of the Board cast votes.
+A student member’s advisory vote shall not be included in determining the vote required to carry any measure before the Board.

-The student members shall be entitled to any mileage allowance necessary to attend Board meetings to the same extent as publicly elected trustees.
+A student member shall be entitled to any mileage allowance necessary to attend Board meetings to the same extent as publicly elected trustees.